JOHN 15

 The foundation of blessing and security for the flock is the giving up of the life of the shepherd as His own willing act, in obedience to the will of His Father.
 This in itself should be enough to reassure His people of His devoted care for them.
 He goes further, however, and rests their security upon another basis, even that of His Deity.
 He has spoken of those who are enemies of the flock, and now shows that He and His Father are united in their care and protection of that flock.

 The flock of God has many enemies.
-First, in John 10:5, there is the stranger, “and a stranger will they not follow, but will flee from him: for they know not the voice of strangers.”
+First, in John 10:5, there is the stranger, “And a stranger will they not follow, but will flee from him: for they know not the voice of strangers.”
 He represents those who bring “strange doctrines” Hebrews 13:9.
-Even little children in the family of God recognise those who teach error that dishonours their Saviour, and who seek to seduce them, I John 2:18-27.
+Even little children in the family of God recognise those who teach error that dishonours their Saviour, and who seek to seduce them, 1 John 2:18-27.
 Then there are thieves and robbers, verses 8,10, who come not but for “to steal and to kill, and to destroy.”
 These picture those who “spoil you through philosophy and vain deceit, after the tradition of men, after the rudiments of the world, and not after Christ”, Colossians 2:8.
 A further enemy is the hireling, verse 12, whose only interest in the sheep is personal gain, or as Peter graphically puts it, “filthy lucre”, I Peter 5:2.
 Finally there is the wolf, verse 12 again, which comes to catch and scatter the sheep.
 The apostle Paul warned of men who, like “grievous wolves”, will stop at nothing to disrupt and spoil the flock of God, Acts 20:29.

 The Good Shepherd is more than a match for all these enemies.
 His voice is so attractive to His sheep that they have no wish to follow a stranger.
 He gives life, and that abundantly, in contrast to the stealing, killing and destroying of the robbers.
 He gives His life for the sheep, and this shows Him to be no hireling, who would do the opposite, and give the sheep for his life.
 And He gives His word that the wolf will never succeed in snatching His sheep from His hand.
-His statement is clear, “I give unto them eternal life; and they shall never perish, neither shall any man pluck them out of my hand,” verse 28.
+His statement is clear, “And I give unto them eternal life; and they shall never perish, neither shall any man pluck them out of my hand.” verse 28.

-The confidence of believers in Israel was expressed by the psalmist in the words “And we are the people of his pasture, and the sheep of his hand.”
+The confidence of believers in Israel was expressed by the psalmist in the words “and we are the people of his pasture, and the sheep of his hand.”
 Psalm 95:7.
 The reason they give for their confidence is significant, “For he is our God.”
 This, too, is the confidence of the Christian, for the shepherd heart of the God of Israel has been manifested to perfection by His Son, who is equal with God.

 Having explained in John 10:28 that none can pluck the sheep out of His hand, (echoing the mention of “hand” in Psalm 95:7), the Good Shepherd then reinforces the truth with His statement, “My Father, which gave them me, is greater than all; and no man is able to pluck them out of my Father’s hand.
-I and my Father are one,” John 10:29,30.
+I and my Father are one.”
+John 10:29,30.
 The Father is greater than the enemies of the flock as well, so the sheep are doubly, divinely, secure.

-The Jews understood perfectly well the implications of the statement, “I and my Father are one”, for we read they immediately took up stones to stone Him, saying, “for a good work we stone thee not; but for blasphemy; and because that thou, being a man, makest thyself God”.
-It is nothing less than a claim to Deity, and coming as it does in the context of the safety of the sheep, is the strongest possible assurance of their complete security If it is possible to sever the persons of the Godhead from one another, then it is possible to sever Christ’s sheep from Him and His Father.
+The Jews understood perfectly well the implications of the statement, “I and my Father are one”, for we read they immediately took up stones to stone Him, saying, “For a good work we stone thee not; but for blasphemy; and because that thou, being a man, makest thyself God”.
+It is nothing less than a claim to Deity, and coming as it does in the context of the safety of the sheep, is the strongest possible assurance of their complete security.
+If it is possible to sever the persons of the Godhead from one another, then it is possible to sever Christ’s sheep from Him and His Father.
 To sever the persons of the Godhead, however, demands a power superior to Divine power, which does not and cannot exist.
 The Godhead is safe, and just as safe are the sheep.

 Eternal security and the Holy Spirit